 pharmacokinetic and pharmacodynamics properties.

 3:55 Biophysical Methods in Drug Discovery Dedicated to Membrane Protein Targets

 Michael Hennig, PhD, CEO, leadXpro AG

-leadXpro combines high-quality transmembrane protein generation with structure determination methods like X-ray (SwissFEL/SLS) and cryo-EM as well as wave-guided interferometry to characterize molecular interaction with drug target.
-Examples will
+leadXpro combines high-quality transmembrane protein generation with structure determination methods like X-ray (SwissFEL/SLS) and cryo-EM as well as wave-guided interferometry to characterize molecular interactions with drug targets.
+Examples

-illustrate the high sensitivity of the Creoptix’ intruments and the accurate measurement of ligand binding and -kinetics to support drug design.
+will illustrate the high sensitivity of Creoptix’ instruments and the accurate measurement of ligand binding and kinetics to support drug design.

 4:10 Complexity Simplified: Using Smart Drug Discovery Software to Manage Disperse Assay Data

 Research of tomorrow is moving quickly toward a more collaborative, open source and platform-independent environment.
 CDD Vault (Assay Reg/ELN/Viz) now incorporates “BioAssay Express” that utilizes machine learning to scan and catalog